 Handsome’s value dispute method

 Every good value dispute has three key components: An independent appraisal, detailed letter about the property/neighborhood, and a construction estimate.
 Prior to the BPO have your own appraisal done on the property.
 Make it fair.
 Don’t purposely skew it and come in low because the report will be dismissed.
 Second, have a licensed contractor generate an itemized written estimate of all repairs that need to be completed to bring the property up to standard.
 Make sure to suggest the appropriate level of repair.
 Don’t have your contractor budget $30,000 for a Wolf stove in a $350,000 house.
 Lastly, put together a letter describing the property that is short and to the point.
 The letter should discuss the reno, value, specifics on the house, area, school district, and more.
-The goal is to make it easy for the examiner to understand your position and perceived value of the property based on facts.
+The goal is to make it easy for the examiner to understand your position and perceived value of the sell my house fast Long Island based on facts.
 These steps have worked for me and will work for you as well.